-Both compounds appear to decrease the risk of heart disease by:
+Both compounds appear to decrease the risk of heart disease.

 Protecting LDL cholesterol from the free radical damage that initiates LDL's artery-damaging actions.

-Grapes and products made from them, such as wine and grape juice, may protect the French from their high-fat diets.
+Grapes and associated products, such as wine and grape juice, may protect the French from their high-fat diets.

 Diets high in saturated fats like butter and lard, as well as lifestyle habits like smoking are risk factors for heart disease.

 Yet, French people with these habits have a lower risk of heart attack than Americans do.

 One clue that may help explain this "French paradox" is their frequent consumption of grapes and red wines.

 In a study in which blood samples were drawn from 20 healthy volunteers.